Accreting Primordial Black Holes: Dark Matter Constituents: Summary

-Accretion in a strong magnetic field requires some mechanism of mass flow across magnetic flux surfaces \cite{Frank2002}.
-A breakthrough occurred when Balbus and Hawley concluded that MRI turbulence produces magnetic jets with currents transporting mass across field lines \cite{Balbus1998}.
+The main theoretical input required for our black hole model is MRI accretion in a magnetic field.
+Accretion in strong magnetic fields requires some mechanism of mass flow across magnetic flux surfaces \cite{Frank2002}.
+A breakthrough occurred when Balbus and Hawley concluded that MRI turbulence produces magnetic jets with currents transporting mass across field lines \citep{Balbus1998}.
 This paper has presented GRMHD simulations using the KORAL code showing that accretion by MRI could have produced black holes contributing to dark matter.
-Evidence for the required primordial magnetic field $\approx$ 1 gauss is discussed in \cite{Enqvist1998}, probably created by Biermann Battery action due to primordial pressure fluctuations \cite{Kulsrud1997}.
-The Peebles mechanism could have produced the required rotation as asymmetric counter-rotating seed masses \cite{Peebles1969}.
-Carr and K\"uhnel \cite{Carr2020} focus on limitations on allowed masses due to constraints from astrophysical phenomena.
+Evidence for the required primordial magnetic field is discussed in \cite{Enqvist1998}, probably created by Biermann Battery action due to primordial pressure fluctuations \cite{Kulsrud1997}.
+As mentioned earlier, the Peebles mechanism could have produced the rotation \citep{Peebles1969}.
+Carr and K\"{u}hnel \cite{Carr2020} focus on limitations on allowed masses due to constraints from astrophysical phenomena.
 Their constraint due to accretion refers to Bondi accretion with zero rotation.
 Our paper finds a second accretion window, accessed by MRI.
-Qualitative evidence for this from KORAL simulations is presented in Section 3b of this paper.

-While KORAL simulations exhibit MRI accretion that could produce primordial black holes, how much these black holes contribute to dark matter abundance remains uncertain, ranging 1$\%$ to 100$\%$ .
-The evidence for 1$\%$ comes from an approximate fitting $v_R$ in Figure 1 to $v_R$ = A$v_K$ giving A $\approx$ 0.001 in Equation (2); also from the lowest Carr-K\"uhnel mass window in (\cite{Carr2020}, Fig. 1), giving 1$\%$ from Equation (3).The evidence for 100$\%$ is inferred from our analysis of fully-developed AGN structures in (\cite{Colgate2015}, App.B), versus early development in our KORAL simulations that (scaling with $M$) also apply to AGNs.
+Qualitative evidence for this from KORAL simulations is presented in Section III of this paper.
+While KORAL simulations exhibit MRI accretion that could produce primordial black holes, how much these black holes contribute to dark matter remains uncertain.